 For a comprehensive list of all the science topics paired with the Bible stories, see At a Glance: Bible Stories and Science Topics

 The goal of the literacy activities here is to build skills to aid in reading, but it doesn’t stop there.
-There is an underlying goal of building familiarity with a wide range of literature and confidence towards written communication.
+There is an underlying goal of building familiarity with a wide range of literature and confidence towards gathering information and expressing ideas.

 The literacy activities provide students with opportunities to: